Mr. Kamlesh Kumar Pant, IAS

 National Pharmaceutical Pricing Authority (NPPA) was established through a Government of India Resolution dated 29th August, 1997 as an independent body of experts for price control of essential and life saving medicines.
-NPPA implements the National Pharmaceutical Pricing Policy 2012 and the Drugs (Prices Control) Orders issued by the Department of Pharmaceuticals (DoP).
+NPPA implements the National Pharmaceutical Pricing Policy, 2012 and the Drugs (Price Control) Orders issued by the Department of Pharmaceuticals (DoP).

-NPPA provides ceiling price to all Drugs notified under Schedule-I of the DPCO, 2013 and monitors annual price increase for these and the non-scheduled drugs.
-It has so far given ceiling price to 856 scheduled formulations and 950 new drugs.
-By invoking powers under Para 19 of DPCO, 2013, it has regulated prices of 106 anti diabetic and cardio vascular drugs, stents and knee implants in public interest.
+NPPA provides ceiling price to all Drugs notified under Schedule-I and monitors annual price increase for these and the non-scheduled drugs.
+It has so far given ceiling price to 882 scheduled formulations and Retail Price of around 1640 new drugs.
+By invoking powers under Para 19 of DPCO, 2013, it has regulated prices of 106 anti-diabetic and cardio vascular drugs, stents and knee implants in public interest.

 Indian Pharma is today uniquely placed as the Pharmacy of the World.
-It is the foremost supplier of generics, vaccines and anti retrovirals among the developing countries.
-The Pharma sector is a buoyant $33 billion industry with a strong export component.
-It is, thus, important to strengthen the Indian Pharma and also to provide level playing field for foreign companies under ‘Make in India’.
+It is the foremost supplier of generics, vaccines and anti-retroviral drugs for developing countries.
+The Pharma sector is a buoyant $42 billion industry with a strong export component.
+It is, thus, important to strengthen Indian Pharma and also to provide level playing field for businesses.

 NPPA administers ‘Pharma Sahi Dam’ and ‘Pharma Jan Samadhan’ platforms for information on medicine prices and registering public grievances.
 The Integrated Public Database Management System (IPDMS) is being implemented for online information collection from Pharma manufacturers.

-NPPA’s role as a Regulator is to create an enabling environment for the Indian Pharmaceutical Industry to develop into a world leader as also to ensure a Healthy Nation by making medicines accessible and affordable.
-NPPA invites the cooperation of all stakeholders in this endeavour.
+NPPA’s role as a Regulator is to work towards a Healthy Nation by making medicines accessible and affordable while creating an enabling environment for the Indian Pharmaceutical Industry to develop into a world leader.
+NPPA seeks cooperation of all stakeholders in this endeavor.